 As an ombuds service equality and fairness are at the heart of what we do.
 Our values include equality and diversity and we are committed to promoting this through our work and as an employer.

-In 2020 we established a Diversity Steering Group, including Board members with a particular interest and expertise in diversity issues and the Senior Leadership Team, to oversee our work in this area.
+Our Diversity Steering Group, which includes Board members with a particular interest and expertise in diversity issues and the Senior Leadership Team, oversees our work in this area.

 Students and casework

-One of our key organisational priorities is to review student complaints independently, fairly and effectively.
-Fairness includes recognising difference and ensuring that processes are genuinely inclusive, with students’ individual needs taken into account.
+Reviewing student complaints independently, fairly and effectively is a key organisational priority.
+Fairness includes recognising difference and ensuring that processes are genuinely inclusive, taking into account students’ individual needs.
 We are committed to making our service as welcoming and accessible as possible for all who need to use it.
-We continually look for ways to strengthen inclusivity in the service we provide, for example through considering the feedback students give us on their experience of our service and looking for learning in our casework data.
+We continually look for ways to strengthen inclusivity in the service we provide, for example through considering the feedback students give us on their experience of our service and learning from our casework data.